strangerstudios/pmpro-register-helper/readme.txt

 * Added the "divclass" property to fields, which will add a class to the wrapping div around the fields.
 * Added a span * required to required fields.
 * Added a $pmprorh_options global.
 Will be putting these into a settings/options page eventually.
+* Updated pmprorh_getProfileFields to check for manage_options instead of edit_user for "admin" setting.

 = .2.1 =
 * Started tracking changes.